denodrivers/sqlite3/doc.md

 - `unsafeConcurrency: boolean` - Enable optimizations that will affect syncronization with other clients.
 This can largerly improve performance for cases where you only have one client.
+- `enableLoadExtension: boolean` - Enables the loading of SQLite extensions from a dynamic library, this needs to be set to true for the method `loadExtension` to work.
+Defaults to `false`.

 ### Usage